ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Each ACME function is accomplished by the client sending a sequence of HTTPS requests to the server, carrying JSON messages {{!RFC2818}}{{!RFC7159}}.
 Use of HTTPS is REQUIRED.
-Clients SHOULD support HTTP public key pinning {{?RFC7469}}, and servers SHOULD emit pinning headers.
 Each subsection of
 {{certificate-management}} below describes the message formats used by the function, and the order in which messages are sent.